Frequently Asked Questions & My Philosophy

 In fact, I myself have a singing coach who lives in England and she coaches me once every week via Skype lessons at 1 am (9 am her time.)
-I will always have more to learn, and more to share, and I since we can't really hear ourselves, I will always benefit from the wisdom of someone else's ears.
+I will always have more to learn, and more to share, and since we can't really hear our own voices, I will always benefit from the wisdom of someone else's ears.

 My philosophy: There is no try, there is only do.
 My favorite scene from Star Wars says it all.